-Planet Birdsong is a UK based charitable initiative inspired by the wonderful world of bird songs and calls.
+Planet Birdsong is a UK based charitable initiative devoted to engaging the greatest possible number of citizens with the wonderful world of bird songs and calls.

 Bird vocalisations are an international language that transcends geographical and species boundaries.
-Planet Birdsong explores the role of technology and data collection in connecting the maximum possible number of citizens with the natural world.
+Planet Birdsong uses mobile devices and data collection to connect people with the natural world.
 We cross the boundaries between countries along migration routes to deliver maximum conservation value.
 Our initiative is multi-disciplinary, facilitating communication between scientists, conservationists, musicians, educators and IT professionals.

 Click here to watch a short BBC documentary about Planet Birdsong and its founders Peter and Liz Cowdrey.

 Visit http://bioacoustic.games/ to learn more about Isak Herman’s games.
 Android users can download versions of some games and try them out.
 Let us know what’s you think.